 RECOMMENDED: Full guide to summer camps in NYC

-Family camp is a beautiful thing!
-It's a great way to give your kids a taste of camp life, plus you get to join in on the fun.
-You'll be swimming, rock climbing, hiking and roasting marshmallows together in nature—and what's better than that?
+Don't let the idea of family camp scare you away, either—it's a great way to give your kids a taste of camp life, plus plenty of offerings on our list have scheduled adults-only time for you to recharge your batteries.
+Prepare to be swimming, rock climbing, hiking and roasting marshmallows together in nature—and what's better than that?

 While youngsters on the autism spectrum might be overwhelmed by the controlled chaos of a typical summer camp, this program creates a safe haven just for them.
 Parents and kids can bunk up in a cabin, tent or Eco-Lodge at Common Ground Center, a 700-acre former farm in northern Vermont, where the staff of speech-language pathologists and occupational therapists makes it possible for special needs kids to experience all the joys of the outdoors.
 Tots head to Kidville each morning for fun activities, while the adults bask in art and nature as well as autism education.
 While away the rest of the day with calming nature walks, music workshops, watercolor painting and swimming.
 Kids ages 3–11 on the autism spectrum and their families.